All Episodes

 Keep the peace between Georgia and South.

-I mean, it's not funny, but it's it's fun.
+I mean, it's not funny, but it's fun.

 They just, and they need the gasoline price up, folks.

-That's that's the source of Putin's revenue to run that country the way he wants.
+That's the source of Putin's revenue to run that country the way he wants.

-He can't afford for that price to come down, so this continuing unrest in Georgia is uh is working out just the way he wants it for the oil price to come up.
+He can't afford for that price to come down, so this continuing unrest in Georgia is working out just the way he wants it for the oil price to come up.

-And once again, it's gonna highlight as this is it fluctuates, is gonna highlight our vulnerability here, keeping the issue alive for McCain and the Republicans.
+Once again, it's going to highlight, it fluctuates, is going to highlight our vulnerability here, keeping the issue alive.

 By the way, Vladimir Putin with another announcement exclusive to you at the EIB network.